HL7/fhir-sdoh-clinicalcare/input/pagecontent/gravity_terminology.md

 * Profile – e.g., Condition (Diagnoses), Procedure

 These value sets are not used in the SDOHCC profiles.
-However, they are referenced in the Screening and Assessments section of the US Core Implementation Guide which provides the following guidance with respect to these Gravity SDOH grouping value sets: “<it>These grouped value sets are narrower subsets of the value sets allowed in the respective US Core Profiles.
-However, when recording SDOH data US Core Profiles, servers **SHOULD** use them.</it>”
+However, they are referenced in the Screening and Assessments section of the US Core Implementation Guide which provides the following guidance with respect to these Gravity SDOH grouping value sets: “*These grouped value sets are narrower subsets of the value sets allowed in the respective US Core Profiles.
+However, when recording SDOH data US Core Profiles, servers **SHOULD** use them.*”

 **Example 3**: